basnijholt/nijho.lt/content/post/agentic-coding/index.md

 This isn't about AI doing things you can't do—it's about AI doing things you don't want to spend time doing.
 Once you understand this, AI becomes incredibly powerful.

-## 15. Looking Forward: The Future of Development
+## 15. Looking forward: the future of development

 As I showed in my [local AI journey]({{< ref "/post/local-ai-journey" >}}), I'm deeply interested in where AI and development intersect.
 Agentic coding represents a fundamental shift in how we build software: